 I teach English Literature at the University of Glasgow – my staff profile, which details my other research projects and interests, can be viewed here.
+I also update this site’s blog periodically with news relating to my work on London.
 I’d be very happy to correspond about this site and can be reached by email on firstname.lastname@example.org.
-Comments can also be left on various pages (including this one).
+I am also on Twitter.

 Sangster, Matthew, ‘Accumulating London’, Picturing Places, British Library (2017), <https://www.bl.uk/picturing-places/articles/accumulating-london>.